Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Unity.md

       1. More modules can be found by using `module load uri/main`.
 The modules under the heading `/modules/uri_modules/all` should closely match the naming scheme used on Andromeda.
 Note that these modules will not run on the login nodes because they are optimized for the compute nodes.
 If you receive a message like Illegal Instruction, then this is likely the issue.
       2. https://its.uri.edu/research-computing/unity-software-and-modules/

-#### What if the software I want to use is not available as module on unity?
+#### 3. What if the software I want to use is not available as module on unity?

 1. You can ask the Unity team via email or [slack](https://docs.unity.uri.edu/contact/community/) to install a module or update an existing module
    1. [How to ask for help](https://docs.unity.uri.edu/documentation/help/asking-questions/)
+2. If you're comfortable, you can try installing it yourself.
+   1. Conda environments can be created in the `/work/pi_hputnam_uri/conda` directory, follow the guidance here: https://docs.unity.rc.umass.edu/documentation/software/conda/
-2. Read this documentation on software management:
+3. Read this documentation on software management:
    1. https://docs.unity.uri.edu/documentation/software/

-### How do I run analyses?
+### 4. How do I run analyses?

 1. Use `sbatch` to submit jobs, very similar to andromeda
    1. https://docs.unity.uri.edu/documentation/jobs/sbatch/